An ad-free and cookie-free website.

-We show how EHC stock compares to 2,000+ US-based stocks, and to peers in the Health Services sector and Hospital/Nursing Management industry.
+We show how EHC stock compares to 2,000+ US-based stocks, and to peers in the Health Care and Social Assistance sector and General Medical and Surgical Hospitals industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 As a national leader in integrated healthcare services, Encompass Health offers both facility-based and home-based patient care through its network of inpatient rehabilitation hospitals, home health agencies and hospice agencies.
 With a national footprint that includes 137 hospitals, 241 home health locations, and 82 hospice locations in 39 states and Puerto Rico, the Company provides high-quality, cost-effective integrated healthcare.
 Encompass Health is ranked as one of Fortune's 100 Best Companies to Work For.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)